gosukiwi/atom-agk/README.md

 ![Settings window](img/setting.png)

-# Generating a new project
-Simply `ctrl-shift-p` (`cmd-shift-p` on macOS) and run `generate-project` from there.
-That will create a new folder at your specified location with a basic AGK project skeleton so you can start hacking right away!

 # Default key bindings
 These bindings only apply when editing AGK (`.agc`) files, and can be changed in the package configuration.
 By default: